Description

 Flag

-Reverse the cumulative XOR, unscramble each block using the same seed sequence, decode the bit encoding (more 1s = bit 1), then convert 8-bit groups to ASCII.
+Reverse the cumulative XOR, unscramble each block using the same seed sequence, decode the two-pattern substitution encoding (each line has exactly two distinct 6-char patterns, one for bit 0 and one for bit 1), then convert 8-bit groups to ASCII.